Canning Dried Beans with Bean Bread Recipe

 - 11 pounds Dried Beans Pinto, Navy, Kidney, etc

 - Spices, herbs, fresh garlic or jalapeno pepper, optional

 - Gather 7 quart size mason jars and Pressure Canner

-- Soak bean of choice in water for a minimal of 8 hours, making sure beans remain covered with water at all times.
+- Soak bean of choice in water for a minimal of 8 to 12 hours, making sure beans remain covered with water at all times.

 - Drain soaked beans and rinse well.